readyready15728/surname-identifier/README.md

 reliable distinctions in edit distance as linguistic differences can be huge.
 The [African](https://surnames.behindthename.com/names/usage/african) category
-is exceptional in this regard: not only is it very small but the surnames run the gamut from West and East African ethnic groups to the foreign Afrikaans settlers!
+is exceptional in this regard: not only is it very small but the surnames run the gamut from West and East African ethnic groups to the foreign Afrikaaner settlers!
 Some names are not particular to any one ethnic group and so would provide little information to the classifier.
 There were indeed numerous names shared by the English and the Celtic ethnic groups of the British Isles with